Italy posts 8.2 billion euro state sector deficit in June as Veneto banks weigh

-ROME Italy posted a state sector deficit of 8.2 billion euros in June, compared to a surplus of 8.654 euros in June, 2016, the Treasury said in a statement on Monday.
+ROME (Reuters) - Italy posted a state sector deficit of 8.2 billion euros in June, compared to a surplus of 8.654 euros in June, 2016, the Treasury said in a statement on Monday.

 The cumulative January-June deficit was 50.188 billion euros, some 22.5 billion more than in the first six months of 2016.